A salary of £30,000 is equal to an hourly rate of £16.42

 Who Earns What?

 Workers who earn £30,000 Per Year

-Results from You Gov in 2019 shows that the only a minority Britons expect to earn more £30,000 a year or more.
+Results from You Gov in 2019 shows that only a minority of Britons expect to earn more than £30,000 a year or more.
 45% of those surveyed said they doubt they will ever earn over £30,000 a year – just a touch higher than the average salary in the UK.

 Bringing home a salary of around £30k will net you a monthly income (after tax and NI) of roughly £2,003 – this equates to an average hourly rate of £14, based on working 40 hours a week.

 Jobs with a salary of £30,000 – £34,000 per year,

 - Nestle Logistics POD and Operational Investigation Manager, in York £32k